AgoraIO/RTM2/Agora-RTM2-QuickStart-Android-Kotlin/README.md

-# Agora RTM2 Android Kotlin Demo
+# Agora RTM2 Quick Start Android Demo

 *其他语言版本： [简体中文](README.zh.md)*

-The Agora RTM2 Android Tutorial is an open-source demo that will help you get message chat integrated directly into your Android applications using the Agora RTM SDK.
+The Agora RTM2 Quick Start  Demo is an open-source demo that will help you get message chat integrated directly into your Android applications using the Agora RTM SDK.

 With this sample app, you can:

 - Login RTM server
-- Send and receive point to point message online
 - Join channel
 - Send and receive channel message
-- Set and update metadata
-- Acquire and use lock
-- Set and update state
-- And so on
+- Logout RTM server

 ## Developer Environment Requirements